 At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers are classified as sustainable on the basis of social, ecological and ethical criteria.
-The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights etc. The investment fund invests at least 51 % of the fund assets directly in equities (and equity-equivalent securities) issued by companies which are headquartered or mainly active in North America, Europe or Asia and/or in bonds whose issuers are headquartered in North America, Europe or Asia.
-At least 25 % of the fund assets are directly invested in equities.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights etc. At least 51 % of the fund assets are invested in the form of directly purchased individual securities (i.e. which are not held indirectly through investment funds or derivatives), in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in emerging markets in Asia, Latin America, Africa, Europe and the Middle East.
+In addition to the relevant list issued by the World Bank, the definition provided by the MSCI Emerging Market Index and the JPM EMBI Global Diversified Index is used as a basis for "emerging market" classification.